The family of a person going to aged care often want to know how not to pay a bond at a nursing home.

 The most effective way of reducing assets for aged care is actually the family home.

-If there is a protected person living in the home, then the home will be exempt for aged care fees and also Age Pension purposes.
+If there is a protected person living in the home, then the home will be exempt for aged care fees, but the home will count for Age Pension purposes 2 years after entry into permanent care, unless the protected person is a spouse of the person entering care.

 A protected person may be a spouse, a dependent child, a carer who has been living in the home for more than two years, or a relative living in the home for more than five years as long as they are receiving the required government benefit.